cscw2015/maverick/Final Report/final_report.md

 We believe the city of Victoria would be interested in this sort of study for two reasons.
 The first is that by recognizing any potential shortcomings in their current practices they can quickly take steps to remedy these shortcomings; our study offers this through analysis of interviews with city officials.
 The second reason is that local governments tend to get a lot of pressure to "do more with less" [2] so by offering potential alternatives to the city (should they be applicable), the city can choose to shift the technologies they use and potentially lower their current costs.
 To help inform this decision, should we make any suggestions towards changing the software or the way they use software we will also include the cost of changing this software, where applicable.

-Before addressing how we plan to assess the current state of technological use in the municipality of Victoria, we need to consider what has been done before in this field of research.
+Before addressing how we assessed the current state of technological use in the municipality of Victoria, we need to consider what has been done before in this field of research.
 The following section details the history of CSCW integration with governments.

 ###History of CSCW Use in Government